johnsanthosh/timesheet/README.md

    - Select date range (or use quick-select buttons)
    - Choose format: PDF or CSV
    - Choose type: Detailed (individual entries) or Summary (totals)
-   - Choose scope: All users or specific user
+   - Filter by users: Select specific users or leave empty for all
+   - Filter by activities: Select specific activities or leave empty for all
    - Click "Export" to download

 5. **View Settings**: